 Then there are the places and experiences that are simply too beautiful for words, which is fortunate enough since we photographers are paid to create photos where mere words alone are inadequate.
 The first time I laid eyes on the southern Andes of Patagonia or the aurora borealis over the night skies of Greenland, or a herd of mammoth elephants marching ceremoniously across the African plains, my sympathetic nervous system pulsed into overdrive and delivered a dose of chill bumps over my arms and upper torso, making the hair stand up straight on the back of my neck.
 The very best part of this feeling was that in each instance, I never saw it coming.
 Each and every time was like a thunderbolt from the blue.
 That’s why I do what I do.
 That’s why I travel.

-Or I could forget to remove the lens cap and everyone will just have to take my word for it.
-At any rate, if I don’t make the journey in order to witness and photograph the experience, it will have never happened for any of us.
-So, the journey is necessary after all, if not a necessary evil.
-With the right attitude – and good set of noise-cancelling headphones – the journey itself might not be so intolerable after all.
+And If I don’t screw things up too badly, I might even create something beautiful or meaningful that allows my audience to participate in this new experience with me.
+Or I could forget to remove the lens cap, and everyone will just have to take my word for it.
+At any rate, if I don’t make the journey, it will have never happened for any of us.
+So, the journey is indeed necessary after all, if not a necessary evil.
+But with the right attitude – and a good set of noise-canceling headphones – the journey itself might not be so intolerable after all.
 Just don’t let anyone tell you it’s not about the destination.